 Policy reuse is a widely used strategy in CRL, where the agent retains and reuses complete policies from previous tasks.
 As illustrated in Fig. \ref{fig: policy-reuse}, the simplest approach involves storing all previously learned policies to prevent catastrophic forgetting and using them as a foundation for developing new policies.
 While most methods of policy reuse have limited scalability, it remains a common approach for implementing CRL agents, as it primarily focuses on knowledge transfer and adaptation.

-One key form of policy reuse involves \textbf{initializing} the policy for a new task using a previously learned policy, followed by fine-tuning.
-The concept of ``\textit{jumpstart}'' was introduced to evaluate the initial performance of an agent in a target task when knowledge is transferred from a source task \cite{abel2018policy}.
-The jumpstart objective \cite{traore2019discorl,abel2024definition,anand2023prediction} can be formalized as maximizing the expected value function of the initial state:
+One key form of policy reuse involves \textbf{initializing} new policies with prior knowledge before fine-tuning.
+To evaluate initial target-task performance following knowledge transfer, the ``\textit{jumpstart}'' metric was introduced \cite{abel2018policy}.
+The jumpstart objective \cite{traore2019discorl,abel2024definition,anand2023prediction} seeks to maximize the expected value function at the initial state:

-where $V^{\pi}_M(s_0)$ represents the value function of policy $\pi$ in the initial state $s_0$ of task $M$ (MDP), $\mathcal{M}$ is the set of tasks (MDPs).
-Building on this, MAXQINIT investigated four methods for initializing the state-action value function $Q$ and found that the optimal initialization involves using the maximum estimated $Q$ values across tasks in the empirical task distribution \cite{abel2018policy}:
+where $V^{\pi}_M(s_0)$ is the value function of policy $\pi$ at initial state $s_0$ for task $M$ in the task set $\mathcal{M}$.
+Building on this, MAXQINIT optimally initializes the $Q$-function using maximum estimated $Q$-values from the empirical task distribution \cite{abel2018policy}: